Chris-Christian/PortSwigger-labs-writeups/SQL-Injection/Blind SQL injection with time delays and information retrieval.md

 - Re-run the attack for each of the other character positions in the password, to determine their value.
 - Continue this process testing offset 2, 3, and so on, until you have the whole password.
 - Log in as the administrator user.

+Note : While brute-forcing the password, you can use Cluster bomb attack as well, but it will take more time.